Political Science Internships and Activities

 - The Environmental Protection Agency

-You may also participate in the New York State Assembly or Senate internship programs where you earn a small stipend in addition to class credit while working and studying in Albany.
+You may also participate in the New York State Assembly or Senate internship programs.
+These internships provide a small stipend in addition to class credit while you are working and studying in Albany.
 Local and regional intern placements include the United Nations Association of Rochester, Refugee Resettlement Services, and the Rochester and Syracuse mayors' offices.

 EuroSim allows you to participate in decision-making simulations of the European Union.
-Every year, nearly 200 students from approximately 20 institutions meet in Europe or the United States to play the roles of European Union members to negotiate a policy proposal over the course of four days.
+Every year, nearly 200 students from approximately 20 institutions meet in Europe or the United States for four days to play the roles of European Union members to negotiate a policy proposal.
 The program also includes cultural excursions, social events, and meetings with European Union officials.

-As a political science major, you may be eligible for induction into Fisher's chapter of Psi Sigma Alpha, the national political science honor society.
-Activities of the chapter have included sponsorship of debates, community forums, and voter registration drives.
+As a political science student, you may be eligible for induction into Fisher's Psi Delta chapter of Pi Sigma Alpha, the national political science honor society.
+Email email@example.com regarding the criteria for admission to the honor society.

-Fisher's Political Science Club is open to all students with an interest in politics and political science.
+Fisher's Political Action Club (PAC) is open to all students interested in politics and political science.
 The Club sponsors an annual trip to Washington, D.C., a variety of speakers, and campus-wide discussions of political topics.